broma186/ProductShopping/README.md

   Product Shopping App

 - MVI architecture, but actions and intents aren't fully integrated to make it complelety MVI.
-  The AddToCart and update/clear cart methods weren't included in the ProductsIntent.
+  The AddToCart and update/clear cart methods aren't included in the ProductsIntent.
   - Room necessary for local persistence and offline viewing.
-  - If there was a full REST service I'd have made the data refreshable for the shopping cart.
   - Could have moved many of the strings to the strings folder.
-  - A mock service is used for getting the local json file (stored in the assets folder).
-I could have written the data to a file somewhere in internal storage and read/wrote with that.
-That would have allowed me to update/delete/insert the data there.
-Instead I opted for retrieval of the data on the home and detail screen.
+  - The data is initially retrieved from the assets folder in the project storage then written to internal storage.
+A mock service is used for retrieving and updating this file stored internally to the application.
+The contents of this file are read and updated in the json interceptor for the service by checking request type/url segments and parsing accordingly.
+After the services are called for getting the data, updating and clearing, the same changes are made to the local db storage.
   - No paging, just infinate scroll.
   - Deeplinking is implemented, you can try running;